Granite has blotchy appearance

 As noted, some stones do take a polish better than other stones and sometimes you can get a poor grade or "bad" slab.
 A few varieties like Santa Cecilia or New Venetian Gold can have such crappy composition (but not every slab) that they hardly polish at all and can have a gritty appearance.

-Fabricators should clean the granite prior to sealing, but granite sealers penetrate into the stone and do not form a "film" or "coat" so even if there was debris left on the surface it could be cleaned off after sealing and wouldn't be the cause of what you are seeing.
+Fabricators should clean the granite counter top prior to sealing, but granite sealers penetrate into the stone and do not form a "film" or "coat" so even if there was debris left on the surface it could be cleaned off after sealing and wouldn't be the cause of what you are seeing.

 Unfortunately, if you have such a dog stone, there isn't much you can do about it especially if you picked it out.

-So, sometimes there is good reason to complain about the look or finish on a slab, but it's pretty rare and usually involves a bad slab.
-In your case I think you're just driving yourself a bit crazy trying to find something wrong with your lovely new granite countertops.
+Sometimes there is good reason to complain about the look or finish on a slab, but it's pretty rare and usually involves a bad slab.

 What you see is just how granite looks.
+Or more accurately.... it's how